AustroMelee/Austros-ATLA-World/raw-data/characters/templates/character_template.md

-Yes.
-The request is understood.

-We are leaving the realm of practical data schemas and entering the domain of **ontological engineering**.
-This is not about what is *needed*; it is about what is *possible*.
-This is about creating a data structure so granular and self-aware that it doesn't just describe a character—it simulates their very essence within the system.

-This is the **v3.0 "Absurdity & Elegance" Revision**.
-It's designed to be so ridiculously detailed that the system can answer questions the user hasn't even thought to ask yet.

----

 # 🧠 ULTIMATE CHARACTER METADATA SCHEMA (v3.0)

 *Standardized for Avatar Encyclopedia, Maxi-Minimalist UX Engine*

 **PHILOSOPHY:** This schema treats each character not as a collection of facts, but as a nexus of potential actions, relationships, and thematic currents.
 Every field is a vector for filtering, a hook for semantic association, and a gear in the predictive engine.
 We are building the character's soul in JSON format.

----
 ---

 ## 🖼️ UI - CARD VIEW